simmi30/lnd1/docs/fuzz.md

-# Fuzzing LND #
+# Fuzzing broln #

-The `fuzz` package is organized into subpackages which are named after the `lnd` package they test.
+The `fuzz` package is organized into subpackages which are named after the `broln` package they test.
 Each subpackage has its own set of fuzz targets.

 ## Setup and Installation ##
 This section will cover setup and installation of the fuzzing binaries.